-An easy recipe for healthy, low carb and keto beef and broccoli.
-It’s wonderfully flavorful and very easy to make – it’s ready in just 30 minutes!
+This easy recipe for keto beef and broccoli is wonderfully flavorful and very easy to make - it's ready in just 30 minutes!

 I love making this delicious and easy stir-fry recipe, and my family often requests it for dinner.
 We all appreciate the wonderful flavors, and I also appreciate the fact that it's so easy to make!